Introduction to Docker on a Managed VPS

 Why Use Docker on a Managed VPS?

-Using Docker on a Managed VPS offers a range of benefits:
+Using Docker on a Managed VPS offers a range of benefits for developers and businesses:

 Efficiency: Docker containers use less disk space and memory than traditional virtual machines, as they share the host system’s kernel rather than requiring their own operating system.
 This efficiency leads to more effective utilisation of system resources.

 Consistency: Docker ensures that applications run consistently across different environments by packaging the application and its dependencies into a Docker container.
-This eliminates the “it works on my machine” problem, making developers’ lives easier.
+This eliminates the “it works on my machine” problem, making developers’ lives easier and improving overall container management.

 Isolation: Containers are isolated from each other and the host system.
 This isolation reduces the risk of security vulnerabilities affecting the entire system and prevents software conflicts between applications running on the same server.